TriVista Basic

 - Interchangeable Grating Turrets with 3 gratings per turret per stage

-- Motorized Intermediate Slits with 0 to 12 mm width
+- Motorized intermediate slits with 10 µm to 12 mm width

-- Bypass to switch the entrance beam between first and third stage
+- Bypass to switch the entrance beam between first, second and third stage

 - Optional internal shutter for experiments requiring background removal or signal attenuation